3dcitydb/3dcitydb-docs/source/impexp/cli/delete.rst

 .. option:: --[no-]header

    Define whether or not the delete list uses a header line.
-By default, the delete operations assumes that the first line contains header information.
+By default, the delete operation assumes that the first line contains header information.

 .. option:: -D, --delimiter=<string>